maxp-edcast/influx_query/README.md

 - `params`: the values which will be interpolated into the final query.
 - `select_columns`: an array of strings.
   Defaults to `["*"]` and will stay that way unless manually altered.
-- `source`: string, the measurement to fetch data from, e.g. "things"s
+- `source`: string, the measurement to fetch data from, e.g. "things"

 In between `#initialize` and `#resolve`, other methods can be called: